Empowering today’s generation for tomorrow’s future

 OUR GOVERNANCE AND RISK MANAGEMENT

 The Corporation is governed by an elected board of directors determining priorities, policies, and strategic directions and monitoring of the overall performance of the organisation.

 In addition, the Corporation has an Indigenous Terms of Reference, which reflects and observes protocols or considerations that are set by the local Traditional owner community.

 The Corporation’s governance philosophy is underpinned by principles of accountability, transparency and openness, integrity, leadership and commitment.

-The Corporation has a work health and safety system, which complies with the Work Health and Safety Act 2011 and associated regulations.
-The business also has a robust administrative framework and experience to managing contracts and projects with multiple sites, stakeholder groups and milestones.
+The Corporation has a work health and safety system, robust administrative framework, and experience for managing contracts and projects with multiple sites, stakeholder groups and milestones.

 We want to create a future for ourselves, our families, and our community through taking a leadership role to improve social, economic, environmental, and cultural outcomes for our community and region.